jonaskordt/Gauss-Thinning/readme.md

 ## Project

-I plan to implement Gauss-Thinning in Python and then see where to go from there.
+I plan to implement local Gauss-Thinning in Python together with a frontend for user input.

+## Structure

+The repo contains some jupyter notebooks which can execute global and local Gauss Thinning on example meshes.
+Additionally, the folder `frontend` contains code for a React frontend which uses Three.js to render the meshes and the folder `backend` contains a small python websocket server which will do the local Gauss Thinning triggered by the frontend in the future.

 ## Resources